-Actuarial assumptions
+Actuarial Assumptions

-As described above, the PERA Fund member group pension liabilities and net pension liabilities are based on actuarial valuations performed as of June 30, 2014 for each of the membership groups.
-Then each PERA Fund member group pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2015 using generally accepted actuarial principles.
-There were no significant events or changes in benefit provisions that required an adjustment to the roll-forward liabilities as of June 30, 2015.
-These actuarial methods and assumptions were adopted by the Board for use in the June 30, 2014 actuarial valuation.
+As described above, the PERA Fund member group pension liabilities and net pension liabilities are based on actuarial valuations performed as of June 30, 2015 for each of the membership groups.
+Then each PERA Fund member group pension liability was rolled forward from the valuation date to the Plan year ending June 30, 2016 using generally accepted actuarial principles.
+There were no significant events or changes in benefit provisions that required an adjustment to the roll-forward liabilities as of June 30, 2016.
+These actuarial methods and assumptions were adopted by the Board for use in the June 30, 2015 actuarial valuation.

-Actuarial valuation date June 30, 2014

-Actuarial cost method Entry age normal

-Amortization method Level percentage of pay, Open

-Amortization period Solved for based on statutory rates

-Asset valuation method Fair value

-Actuarial assumptions:

-• Investment rate of return 7.75% annual rate, net of investment expense

-Projected benefit payment 100 years

-• Payroll growth 3.50% annual rate

-Projected salary increases 3.50% to 14.25% annual rate

-Includes inflation at 3.00% annual rate

-• Mortality Assumption RP-2000 Mortality Tables (Combined table for healthy post-retirements, Employee table for active members, and Disabled table for disabled retirees before retirement age) with projections to 2018 using Scale AA.

-•Experience Study Dates July 1, 2008 to June 30, 2013
+Actuarial valuation date June 30, 2015 Actuarial cost method Entry age normal Amortization method Level percentage of pay, Open Amortization period Solved for based on statutory rates Asset valuation method Fair value Actuarial assumptions: • Investment rate of return 7.48% annual rate, net of investment expense Projected benefit payment 100 years •Payroll growth 2.75% annual rate Projected salary increases 2.75% to 14.25% annual rate Includes inflation at 2.25% annual rate first years, 2.75% all other years •Mortality Assumption RP-2000 Mortality Tables (Combined table for healthy post-retirements, Employee table for active members, and Disabled table for disabled retirees before retirement age) with projections to 2018 using Scale AA. •Experience Study Dates July 1, 2008 to June 30, 2013 (demographics) and July 1, 2010 through June 20, 2015 (economic)